MailingDelgadoMedina/rest-rant-be/README.md

 REST-Rant is an app where users can review restaurants.

-Here are the steps on how to create this project:
+## Here are the steps on how to create the fist part of this project:
 - crete your node file by typing: `npm init -y`
 - crete a file named: `index.js`
 - create a folder named `controllers` inside the folder create a file named `places.js`